 Calendly has more native integrations, but both integrate with Zapier

-TidyCal's strategy is to offer an effective low-cost product by focusing only on the most essential features.
-That means you'll get access to just a handful of integrations: for calendars, you can connect Google, Microsoft Office 365 Outlook, and Apple/iCal; for video conferencing, you can connect Zoom and Google Meet.
+TidyCal's strategy is to offer an effective low-cost product by focusing only on the most essential features, which means you'll get access to just a handful of integrations.
+For calendars, you can connect Google, Microsoft 365, and Apple; for video conferencing, you can connect Zoom, Microsoft Teams, and Google Meet; and for payments, you can link Stripe and PayPal.

 TidyCal vs. Calendly: Which should you choose?